 Urban offers several classes that span and blend traditional disciplines, encouraging students to connect and apply their skills and knowledge from a range of academic subjects.
 Many of these courses involve a significant field component, taking advantage of Bay Area resources, and all require substantive independent and/or collaborative projects.
 Assignments in these classes are frequently hands-on, and analyze contemporary problems in the Bay Area, California, the United States and/or the larger world.

 Voices of Incarceration addresses the problem of “attention violence,” so named by civil rights activist Reverend William Barber II, describing how we turn our eyes away from the experiences of people who most deserve our attention.
-More than 70 million Americans bear the marks of the criminal legal system, and they—and their families—have been victims of that “attention violence.”
+More than 70 million Americans bear the marks of the legal system, and they — and their families — have been victims of that “attention violence.”
 This elective aims to turn the light of our shared attention upon them: their individual experiences, as well as the systems, beliefs and practices that created our current era of mass criminalization.
 Against a backdrop of racism and mismanaged resources, many forces converge to give America the highest incarceration rate in the world: from policing, to policy, to the legal system, to the emphasis on “correction” rather than “rehabilitation.”
-As we learn about the root causes and possible solutions for this issue, the content of the course will come primarily from those directly impacted.
-We’ll listen to podcasts and interviews, we’ll read first-person narratives, and we’ll learn from speakers who have been released back into their communities after spending decades under the surveillance of the state.
-Students will also partner with individuals and organizations that are working to reduce the harm caused by the criminal legal system, as well as to change the system itself.
-(1/2 credit that can count toward English requirement) Cross-listed in English.
+As we learn about the root causes and possible solutions for this issue, the content of the course, will come primarily from those directly impacted.
+We’ll listen to podcasts and interviews, we’ll read first-person narratives, and we’ll meet with speakers who have been released back into their communities after spending decades under the surveillance of the state.
+Students will also partner with individuals and organizations that are working to change the experience of those impacted by the criminal legal system.
+(1/2 credit) Cross-listed in Multidisciplinary Courses.

 Courses Offered in Alternate Years